Meet your NSW Councillors

 Alexandra Lobb, Councillor

 Alexandra Lobb is a Principal at ACIL Allen Consulting where she co-leads ACIL Allen’s Agribusiness Team.
 Although she specialises in agricultural economics and policy, Alexandra has experience and interest in many areas including space and spatial economics, food economics, consumer behaviour and marketing, environmental economics and competition and regulatory economics.
 Alexandra holds a PhD from the University of Western Australia and was formerly an academic at the University of Reading (UK), a senior economist at the NSW Office of Environment and Heritage and principal analyst at the NSW Independent Pricing and Regulatory Tribunal.
 Alexandra is also the Secretary for the National Women in Economics Network (WEN).
-She enjoys solving problems, cooking (and eating) and listening to her sons’ play music.
+She enjoys solving problems, cooking (and eating) and listening to her sons play music.

 Paul Oslington, Councillor

 Paul Oslington is Professor of Economics and Dean of Business at Alphacrucis College, He was previously Associate Professor of Economics at University of New South Wales, and held visiting appointments at University of Oxford, University of British Columbia, and Princeton Theological Seminary and University.
 He is Vice-President Academic of the Economic Society (NSW Branch).
 Professor Oslington works on international trade, labour markets and the history and philosophy of economics.
 He is an international leader in the emerging interdisciplinary field of economics and religion.
 Publications include the books The Theory of International Trade and Unemployment (Elgar), Economics and Religion (Elgar), Adam Smith as Theologian (Routledge), Political Economy as Natural Theology (Routledge), Oxford Handbook of Christianity and Economics (OUP), an edition of Jacob Viner‘s The Customs Union Issue (OUP) as well as articles in Economic Record, Australian Economic Papers, Australian Journal of Labour Economics, Economics Letters, World Economy, Review of International Economics, History of Economics Review, Journal of the History of Economic Thought and History of Political Economy.